-Euroscicon Ltd invites participants from all over the world to attend ‘16th World Bioenergy Congress and Expo” with the theme of “Sustainability, Health and Safety against Covid-19” during October 12-13, 2020 in Zurich Switzerland.
+Euroscicon Ltd invites participants from all over the world to attend ‘17th World Bioenergy Congress and Expo” with the theme of “Sustainability, Health and Safety against Covid-19” during June 21-22, 2021 in Berlin, Germany.
 These chemical engineering conferences will gather World-class along with students, Young researchers.
 It will be a golden platform for the young minds to showcase their research and present to meet the experts.
 It will provide an environment conductive to education and interaction

 2 days of scientific exchange

 • 100+ abstracts submitted

 • 20+ scientific sessions

 Chemical Engineering Conference 2021 is the yearly gathering directed with the help of the Organizing Committee Members and individuals from the Editorial Board of the supporting Chemical and Biochemical Engineering related journals and is aimed at helping support Chemical Sciences professionals i.e. Chemical and Biochemical Engineers to get knowledge from worldwide.

 EuroSciCon is one among Europe’s largest and most significant scientific place which serves as a crossroad for the academicians and industry experts to build networks.
 With over 16 years of Life Science Communication it focuses on to Spearheading the Transformation of Medical Research into Knowledge through Scientific Gatherings and Networking.
 Supporting the Rare Care UK organization, EuroSciCon is a corporate member of Royal Society of Biology, Institute of Biomedical Science (IBMS) and British Society for Immunology.
 Our approach has always been unique, and that difference has propelled our growth towards Scientific Serendipity.